F431O/Data_Science_projects/Text_analytics_project/README.txt

-The goal of the project is analise the tripAdvisor reviews of the resturant of Turin.
+The goal of the project is analyze the tripAdvisor reviews of the resturant of Turin.

 This reviews has been got with python scraping.
 The code is in: Scraping_Phyton.ipynb